imperorrp/galaxy-generator/context/codebase_summary.md

     - Shows star's name, ID, position, color, and size.
     - Lists planets with their name, type, size, orbit radius, orbit speed, and color.
     - Provides a "Back to Galaxy View" button.

+## `src/components/ui/GalaxyConfigPanel.tsx`
+- **Purpose**: Provides a powerful UI panel that allows for the live, dynamic configuration of galaxy and nebula generation parameters.
+This component turns the application from a static simulator into an interactive generator tool.
+- **Components**:
+    - `GalaxyConfigPanel`: A React functional component.
+- **Props**:
+    - `initialConfig: AppConfig`: The starting configuration object.
+    - `onConfigChange: (newConfig: AppConfig) => void`: A callback function invoked when the user clicks "Apply Changes".
+    - `onResetConfig: () => void`: A callback invoked when the user clicks "Reset to Defaults".
+- **State**:
+    - `currentConfig`: A local state that holds the form's current values as the user edits them.
+    - `showAdvancedGalaxy`, `showAdvancedNebula`: Boolean states to toggle the visibility of advanced configuration sections for better UI organization.
+- **Key Features**:
+    - `Comprehensive Controls`: Renders a form with input fields for nearly every parameter defined in `ConfigurableGalaxyParams` and `ConfigurableNebulaParams`.
+    - `Collapsible Sections`: Organizes parameters into "Basic" and "Advanced" sections for both the galaxy and nebulae, which can be expanded or collapsed to reduce clutter.
+    - `State Management`: Manages its own form state and only propagates changes to the parent component (`App.tsx`) upon explicit user submission, preventing re-generation on every keystroke.
+    - `Reset Functionality`: Allows the user to revert all parameters back to the application's default values.

 ## `src/config/galaxyConfig.ts`
 - **Purpose**: Stores all configuration constants related to galaxy generation, star appearance, LOD thresholds, and high-speed mode parameters.